nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 UI directly whenever a command modified the field lists in `ModelManager`.
 However, this would increase the coupling between the UI and the model components, which would make integration and reuse of the module significantly harder.

-Our solution for this issue was to use getters to obtain unmodifiable `ObservableList<String>` instances of the corresponding `ObservableList<String>` objects in `ModelManager`, before passing them into the constructor of `ResidentTableView`.
-Within `ResidentTableView`, we attached listeners to each of these unmodifiable lists, updating the column visibilities whenever the `ObservableList<String>` objects in `ModelManager` changed.
+Our solution for this was to use getters to obtain the unmodifiable `ObservableList<String>` instances of the fields to show and hide from `ModelManager`, before passing them into the constructor of `ResidentTableView`.
+Within `ResidentTableView`, we attached listeners to each of these unmodifiable lists, updating the column visibilities whenever the base `ObservableList<String>` objects in `ModelManager` changed.

 This allowed us to apply the Observer pattern in our code, thereby minimising the coupling between `ResidentTableView` and `ModelManager`.

+One interesting point to note is that there is a need to hold a reference to these unmodifiable `ObservableList<String>` instances in `ModelManager`.
+This is because the `unmodifiableObservableList` method of `FXCollections` creates a wrapper around and adds a *weak listener* to the original, backing `ObservableList`.
+If no reference to this wrapped (unmodifiable) list is held, it would end up being garbage collected.
+More information can be found [here](https://stackoverflow.com/questions/44341400/whats-the-purpose-of-fxcollections-unmodifiableobservablelist).

 <br>